jgyasu/jgyasu/README.md

 <h1>Hi 👋, I'm Jigyasu</h1>
 <h3>Engineering Undergrad at the National Institute of Technology Agartala, India</h3>

 <p> I'm interested in AI, computer graphics, and HCI.
-And love the concept of open-source software.</p>
+And I love the concept of open-source software, it is the epitome of what human collaboration can do.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jgyasu&label=Profile%20views&color=0e75b6&style=flat" alt="jgyasu" /> </p>